dwthurber/MSHE-Student-Resources/_mp_content/existing-data-sources.md

     contact_person_email: w-artz@northwestern.edu
     description: 'Survey of current PhD and Master''s students.
 Survey is conduced annually, though some questions are put forward on alternate years.
 Respondents are asked questions on a number of different areas of their experiences during their graduate education at Northwestern.
 Permission to use this information must be secured from the GLAC.'
 -
-    display_name: The Almanac of Higher Education
+    display_name: The Almanac of Higher Education (The Chronicle)
     link_path: http://chronicle.com/specialreport/The-Almanac-of-Higher/51
     source: The Chronicle of Higher Education
     focus_areas: